joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 10. A browser window will then popup, **authenticate to Azure** _(connect to the Azure tenant that has access to the Azure subscription you wish to set up Azure Optimization Engine on)_.
 11. Once authentication, you will need to **confirm** the Azure **subscription** you want to deploy Azure Optimization Engine to.
 12. ![](/uploads/aoe-selectazsubscription.png)
-13. Once your subscription is selected, it's time to **select** a **naming prefix** for your resources _(if you select Enter you can manually name each resource),_ in my case my prefix will be: _aoegeek._ Because Azure Optimization Engine will be creating resources that are globally available, make sure you select a prefix that suits your organization/use-case as you may run into issues with the name already being used.
+13. Once your subscription is selected, it's time to **select** a **naming prefix** for your resources _(if you select Enter, you can manually name each resource); in_ my case, my prefix will be: _aoegeek._ Because Azure Optimization Engine will be creating resources that are globally available, make sure you select a prefix that suits your organization/use-case as you may run into issues with the name already being used.
 14. ![](/uploads/aoe-selectazprefix.png)
-15. If you have an **existing Log Analytics** workspace that your Virtual Machines and resources are connected to, you can specify 'Y' here to select your existing resource, I am creating this from fresh so will select **'N**'
+15. If you have an **existing Log Analytics** workspace that your Virtual Machines and resources are connected to, you can specify 'Y' here to select your existing resource; I am creating this from fresh, so I will choose **'N.**'
 16. ![](/uploads/aoe-selectazloganalyticworkspace.png)
 17. The Azure Optimization **Engine will now check that the names and resources are available** to be deployed to your subscriptions and resources _(nothing is deployed during this stage - if there is an error, you can fix the issue and go back)_.
-18. Once validation has passed, **select** the **region** that Azure Optimization will be deployed to, I will deploy to australiaeast, so I select 1.
+18. Once validation has passed, **select** the **region** that Azure Optimization will be deployed to; I will deploy to australiaeast, so I choose 1.
-19. Azure Optimization Engine, now **requires** the **SQL Admin** username, for the SQL server and database it will create, I will go with: sqladmin
+19. Azure Optimization Engine now **requires** the **SQL Admin** username; for the SQL server and database it will create, I will go with: sqladmin
 20. ![](/uploads/aoe-selectlocationsql.png)
 21. Now enter the **password** for the **sqladmin** account and press Enter
-22. Verify that everything is correct then press **Y** to deploy Azure Optimization Engine!
+22. Verify that everything is correct, then press **Y** to deploy Azure Optimization Engine!
 23. ![](/uploads/deploy-azureoptimizationengine.gif)
 24. Deployment could take 5-10 minutes...
-25. While leaving the PowerShell window open, log into the Azure Portal, you should now have a new Resource Group and your resources will start getting created... you can click on Deployments _(under Settings navigation bar)_ in the Resource Group to review the deployment status.
+25. While leaving the PowerShell window open, log into the Azure Portal; you should now have a new Resource Group, and your resources will start getting created... you can click on Deployments _(under Settings navigation bar)_ in the Resource Group to review the deployment status.
 26. ![](/uploads/deploycheck-azureoptimizationengine.gif)

 #### Additional Recommended Reading